 Homework (due by 5:00 pm on due date)

-- Composed of assignments that will be posted through Canvas. - Will be turned-in through Canvas, as 1 PDF file. - Graded on correctness with some partial credit.
+- Composed of assignments that will be posted through Canvas. - Will be turned-in through Canvas, as 1 PDF file. - Graded on correctness with some partial credit. - TAs provide annotated feedback/corrections to your uploaded assignment in Canvas.

 Warm-Ups